Vilmos Vályi-Nagy: Education

 Vályi-Nagy attended the Széchenyi István College between 1991 and 1994.
-He graduated as an economist on the college’s Faculty of Economics.
+He graduated as an economist on the college's Faculty of Economics.
 The title of his degree thesis was Privatization in East-Central Europe.
 He attended a correspondence training on the Business Management Faculty of University of Miskolc between 1996 and 1999 and graduated as a chartered economist.
-His degree thesis’s title was The Integration of Customs and Excise Formalities in the EU.
+His degree thesis's title was The Integration of Customs and Excise Formalities in the EU.
 He speaks French and English.

 Career

-Between 1994–1996 Vályi-Nagy was an officer at Hungarian State Railways (MÁV).
+Between 1994 and 1996 Vályi-Nagy was an officer at Hungarian State Railways (MÁV).
 He worked at the regional sales team in Debrecen, in the field of transportation and commerce.

 In March 1996 he joined the Hungarian Customs and Finance Guard (VPOP).
 With a grant he studied the work of the World Customs Organization in Brussels and the French Customs Administrations in Paris.
 In the Hungarian Customs and Finance Guard (VPOP) he held various administrative and management positions.
 As a leader in information technology and business management he was in charge of the following areas: analysis, international affairs, IT, finance, business management and public procurement.
 On the IT Department he was first an excise officer colonel but later he was appointed Deputy National Commissioner and had the rank brigadier-general.